redbadger/crux/docs/src/part-2/capabilities.md

 So: one type per operation.
 Each carries its own output, and the wrong answer stops being expressible.

-The second half — the request kind — is the same idea applied to *how many times* the shell answers:
+The second half — the operation kind — is the same idea applied to *how many times* the shell answers:

 - **notify** — the shell is told, and never answers. `Output` is `()`.
 - **request** — the shell answers exactly once, with the operation's `Output`.